ATMs widely available. Credit cards widely accepted in hotels and restaurants.

 - Inform your bank before travelling abroad to avoid having your card blocked by bank security when overseas transactions start appearing on your account.

 - You'll often be given the choice to convert your ATM transaction to your home currency on the spot, but you'll get a better rate if you decline the option and choose 'Polish złoty'.

-Change money at banks or kantors (private currency-exchange offices).
-Find these in town centres as well as travel agencies, train stations, post offices and department stores.
+Kantors (private currency-exchange offices) are found in town centres as well as travel agencies, train stations, post offices and department stores.
 Rates vary, so it’s best to shop around.

 - Kantors usually exchange cash only against major world currencies and neighbouring countries’ currencies.
 The most common and easily changed are US dollars, euros and UK pounds.

-- There’s usually no commission on transactions – the rate you get is what is written on the board (every kantor has a board displaying its exchange rates).
+- There’s usually no commission on transactions – the rate you get is what is written on the board (every kantor has a board displaying their exchange rates).

-Credit cards can also be used to get cash advances.
+Credit cards can also be used to get cash advances from banks and ATMs.

 Have money sent to you through the Western Union (www.westernunion.com) money-transfer service, which is generally quick and reliable, though fees can add up.
 Western Union outlets can be found in all Polish cities and most large towns.

-Poland’s VAT is calculated at various rates depending on the product.
-The top rate is 23%.
+Poland’s VAT (PTU in Polish) is calculated at 23%, 8% or 5% depending on the product.
 The tax is normally included in the prices of goods and services as marked.